atif-hussain/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####3.
 Creation of the Training Set & Training Process

 * To capture good driving behavior, and lots of data, started with provided input data.
-Then using 10Hz simulator on a windows PC with keyboard input,
+Then using 10Hz simulator on a windows PC with only CPU with keyboard input,
 * I recorded few laps on track one.
 * Then redid more driving to generate more data with smooth driving in both directions, using center lane driving.
 * I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to steer back.
 * To augment the data sat, and create more data in steering back from sides, took data from all 3 camera angles.
-The images from left and right camera angles were applied steering correction.
+The images from left and right camera angles were applied steering angle correction.
+This helped both increase number of test cases, and teaches cars that are off center to steer back to the middle.
 * While calling the model using Keras, randomly shuffled the data set with 20% allotted to validation set.
 * I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 4 as evidenced by reducing loss.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 ####4.
 Implementation Summary

-* Managed to get results for first track with default 10hz simulator and keyboard input available on std Windows PC, with no smoothing and filter algorithms.
+* Managed to get results for first track with default 10hz simulator and keyboard input available on std Windows PC and CPU, with no smoothing and filter algorithms.
 * Just used adam optimizer with default learning rate for 4 EPOCHs and no successive refinement.
 * The key for generating enough data, covering non center of lane driving, so model learns how to steer back.
 * Image argumentation using 3 cameras with .3 steering angle adjustments, but not flipping image.